 Both local health authorities commission smoking cessation services that members of the public can access directly.
 This capacity can now be expanded through national arrangements that are in place that allow accredited pharmacies to provide a smoking cessation service for patients who started the treatment as inpatients but have now been discharged.
 Additionally accredited community pharmacies can accept referrals from antenatal services to provide smoking cessation services to expectant mothers and their household members.

-We plan to support the pharmacies with training and putting arrangements in place for the service to begin.
+We plan to support the pharmacies with training and putting arrangements in place to commence the service.

 Discharge Medicines Service (DMS)